Urvity03/PBEL_batch_7/README.md

 ## 🌱 Learning Journey

-This repository is continuously updated as I progress through the PBEL program.
-It reflects my growth, practice, and understanding of new concepts over time.
+This repository is continuously updated as I progress through the IBM PBEL Internship.
+It reflects my practical learning, coding practice, assignments, and growing understanding of Python, Data Science, and Machine Learning.

+If you're exploring my GitHub profile, feel free to browse the notebooks and exercises.
+Feedback and suggestions are always welcome!

-Thank you for visiting my repository!
+⭐ Thank you for visiting this repository!